Chintamani26/ctrl-shift-delusion-main/EXAMPLE_COMMANDS.md

 3. `Arjun discovers something shocking in the server logs.`
 4. `Nexus and Arjun must work together to uncover the truth.`

+**Note**: Dialogues will auto-play sequentially with unique voices for each character!

 ### Medium Demo (1-2 minutes)
 1. `Begin with Arjun finding encrypted files on the server.`
 2. `Nexus explains the files contain classified information.`